Ai Accountant

 • Scalability: transaction growth without proportional headcount.

-Example: a mid size ecommerce firm with 50,000 monthly transactions cut reconciliation effort from 160 person hours to 40, a savings of 120 hours, freeing staff for analytics and controls.
+Example: a mid size ecommerce firm with 50,000 monthly transactions cut reconciliation effort from 160 person hours to 40.
+That is a savings of 120 hours per month, freeing staff for analytics and controls.

 Common Implementation Challenges and Solutions